jorgeavilacartes/making-my-own-executable-python/README.md

 In this case
 - `.Pyexec` is my extension
-- `PythonScriptExecutable` this will be used to set a `python.exe` in step 2
+- `PythonScriptExecutable` will be used to set a `python.exe` in step 2

 ### Step 2: